-The Village of Ewing will adopt a comprehensive plan.
-This Comprehensive Plan will be the culmination of a planning process that also involves citizens of the Village to define its future.
-It is important in preparation of an economic development plan that, in addition to soliciting specific input for the plan, an effort be made to ensure consistency with other plans and goals of the Village.
+The City of O'Neill has adopted a comprehensive plan.
+This Comprehensive Plan was the culmination of a planning process that also involved citizens of the city to define its future.
+It is important in preparation of an economic development plan that, in addition to soliciting specific input for the plan, an effort be made to ensure consistency with other plans and goals of the city.

-It is the intent of the Village of Ewing, Nebraska, to implement an economic development program, the purpose and goals of which will be: to create jobs, to generate employment opportunities, to expand labor markets, to expand retail opportunities, to increase the number of households; in the Village of Ewing or in an area deemed economically beneficial to the Village of Ewing; and to attract new capital investment to the community and establish stability and vitality for the community of Ewing and the surrounding area.
+It is the intent of the City of O'Neill, Nebraska, to implement an economic development program, the purpose and goals of which will be: to create jobs, generate employment opportunities; to expand labor markets, to expand retail opportunities, and to increase the number of households in the City of O'Neill and Holt County; to attract new capital investment to the community and establish stability and vitality for the community of O'Neill and the surrounding area.